A highway rest stop in the middle of the sea between Tokyo Bay and Chiba

 Umihotaru's name means sea firefly.
 This huge structure has five floors of observation decks, restaurants, and shops as well as unusual architecture.

-The fourth floor has shops and observation decks.
+The fifth floor has shops and observation decks.
 The observation decks offer a windswept view of Tokyo like no other from its spot in the middle of Tokyo Bay.
 You can see the city's skyline and many of its iconic buildings as well as much of Chiba and Yokohama .

 The observation decks also offer an up-close look at one of the giant cutters used to carve out the Aqua-Line's tunnel.